Fyresite/Fyresite-Fetch/README.md

 ```

-Fetch class includes a url variable which is meant to have the key as the expected window.location.hostname,
+Fetch class includes a url variable which is meant to have the key as the expected window.location.hostname, so you can use updateFetchConfig in order to input your necessities
-and the value to be the API you are expecting to connect to.

 ```

 updateFetchConfig({